What Is Financial Astrology? The Strange, Old, Surprisingly Persistent Tradition Explained

 Traders who use it as one input among many.
 A much larger group of working traders incorporate astrological technique into their broader process.
 Most don’t advertise the practice.
 You’d be surprised who does.

-Where Fortunara fits in
+Where Fortunara Fits In

 Fortunara is the first mobile app built specifically for retail use of financial astrology.
 We track the same layers serious practitioners watch — lunar cycles, planetary aspects, outer planet ingresses, retrograde periods — and personalize the read to your sign, the instruments you watch, and the sectors you care about.
 Each morning you get a daily aura score, a personalized horoscope, a watchlist of cosmically aligned stocks and crypto, and curated astro-finance news.